- Always read the manufacturers fitting instructions thoroughly before commencing installation.

-- Before starting the install take a few boards to familiarise yourself with how they will fit together and consider where you’re going to have to make cuts.
+- Before starting the installation, take a few boards to familiarise yourself with how they will fit together and consider where you’re going to have to make cuts.
 Bear in mind you will have to leave around a 10mm gap between the floor and the walls to account for how the wood may expand.
 Take note of any radiator pipes or anything else that will require cutting around.
 We recommend ensuring that you don’t have a plank narrower than 60mm at the edges of the room.
 Measure this beforehand and if necessary, cut the first plank you lay slightly narrower to accommodate this, allowing for the 10mm expansion gap around the perimeter of the room.

 Top Tip: Engineered wood flooring looks best when it’s laid parallel to light entering the room, it brings out the characteristics of the grain.

 - If you’re laying underlay, do this first.
 You can use your pencil to mark the underlay of where the joins are likely to be to help guide you.
 We recommend using an underlay with floating installations.
 Read our Guide to Engineered Wood Flooring for more info.